 Here is the latest list of Most Popular Android Versions.

-Over the last few years, Android has conquered the market by being one of the most favored operating system for smartphones.
-That’s the reason why we decided to treat you with the latest list of the most popular android versions of the year 2018.
+Over the last few years, Android has conquered the market by being one of the most favored operating systems for smartphones.
+That’s the reason why we decided to treat you with the latest list of the most popular Android versions of the year 2018.

-As you can see in the above-mentioned stats, currently the most popular android version is Android Nougat/Android Version 7.0 & 7.1.
-And ranking behind in the list of most popular android versions is Android Marshmallow also referred to as Android 6 version update.
+As you can see in the stats mentioned above, currently the most popular Android version is Android Nougat/Android Version 7.0 & 7.1.
+And ranking behind in the list of most popular Android versions is Android Marshmallow also referred to as Android 6 version update.

-Although Android Oreo is rising at an alarming rate but still there are three other versions to cross to attain the first position as the most popular android version of 2018.
+Although Android Oreo is rising at an alarming rate, still, still there are three other versions to cross to attain the first position as the most popular Android version of 2018.

-So now, we think it would be much better if we can refresh your memory with all the android versions that have been launched.
-We would be skipping the Alpha and Beta versions of Android as the scenario of naming versions on desserts started from the alphabet C.
+We think it would be much better if we can refresh your memory with all the Android versions that have been launched.
+We would be skipping the Alpha, and Beta versions of Android as the scenario of naming versions on desserts started from the alphabet C.

-The Android Cupcake was the third version of Android developed by Google i.e. Android version 1.5 that received a major platform-release in the mid of 2009.
+The Android Cupcake was the third version of Android developed by Google, i.e., Android version 1.5 that received a significant platform-release in the mid of 2009.
 This version included features like Bluetooth support and on-screen keyboard with few UI changes.

-After Cupcake came the fourth version i.e. the Android Donut that threw light on many essential features, some of them being - CDMA Smartphone Support, text to speech search engine, support for additional screen sizes etc.
+After Cupcake came to the fourth version, i.e., the Android Donut that threw light on many essential features, some of them being - CDMA Smartphone Support, text to the speech search engine, support for additional screen sizes, etc.